15. Best of Portugal

 Day 5.
 Coimbra - Fátima - Lisbon (222 km ~ 138 miles)

 • Portugal is known as a Catholic country filled with dramatic monasteries and ancient churches, but the Sanctuary of Fátima is one of the most sacred Catholic destinations that receives around 5 million visitors every year.
-Here, between 13th May and 13th October 1917, three shepherd children are believed to have witnessed six apparitions of the Virgin Mary, who imparted various messages and predictions about the future.
-During the last of these apparitions it is said that around 50,000 observers witnessed the sun moving around in the sky in a way which defied the laws of cosmology.
+Between May 13 and October 13, 1917, three shepherd children are believed to have witnessed six apparitions of the Virgin Mary, who imparted various messages and predictions about the future.
+During the last of these apparitions, it is said that around 50,000 observers witnessed the sun moving around in the sky in a way that defied the laws of cosmology.

 • Among the various buildings associated with the sanctuary, the Basilica of Our Lady of the Rosary (Basílica de Nossa Senhora do Rosário) is a solid limestone church built between 1928 and 1953 in Neo-Baroque style.
-The basilica has a 65-metre-high bell tower and there is a large statue of Our Lady of Fatima above the main entrance to the church.
+The basilica has a 65-meter-high bell tower, and there is a large statue of Our Lady of Fatima above the main entrance to the church.

 • Across the square from the Basilica of Our Lady of the Rosary, the Basilica of the Holy Trinity (Basílica da Santíssima Trindade) is a relatively austere, modern structure built between 2004 and 2007 to accommodate the crowds who flock here on the anniversaries of the apparitions.
-With a seating capacity of over 8,000 this is among one of the biggest Catholic churches in the world.
+With a seating capacity of over 8,000, this is among one of the biggest Catholic churches in the world.

-Later we will continue to Lisbon.
-Arrival, accommodation, dinner and a night here.
+Later, we will continue to Lisbon.
+Arrival, accommodation, dinner, and a night here.

 Day 6.
 Lisbon

 Breakfast, followed by a tour around Lisbon with a local guide.
-Lisbon offers a rich and varied history, a buzzing nightlife and is blessed with a glorious year-round climate.
-It is a bustling and exciting city, that boasts a wide choice of activities and fascinating tourist attractions.
-The city has a welcoming atmosphere, while still embracing its deep-rooted heritage and extensive history.
-Some of the highlights of the tour:
+Lisbon offers a rich and varied history, a buzzing nightlife, and is blessed with a glorious year-round climate.
+It is a bustling and exciting city that boasts a wide choice of activities and fascinating tourist attractions.
+The city has a welcoming atmosphere while still embracing its deep-rooted heritage and extensive history.
+Some of the highlights of the tour include:

-• Padrão dos Descobrimentos (Monument of the Discoveries) - this 50m tall sculpture is a monument to the Portuguese ''Era of Discovery'' and to ''Henry the Navigator'', Vasco da Gama, Ferdinand Magellan - total of 33 statues line the sides of the monument, each representing an important figure from that epoch: monarchs, cartographers, and scientists stand alongside explorers, artists, and missionaries.
+• Padrão dos Descobrimentos (Monument of the Discoveries): This 50-meter-tall sculpture is a monument to the Portuguese ''Era of Discovery'' and to ''Henry the Navigator'', Vasco da Gama, and Ferdinand Magellan.
+A total of 33 statues line the sides of the monument, each representing an important figure from that epoch: monarchs, cartographers, and scientists stand alongside explorers, artists, and missionaries.

 • Belem Tower.
 The Torre de Belém was built in the 16th century as a military fortress and ceremonial entrance to the city.
-And yet, despite its primary function as a defensive structure, the tower’s delicate ornamentation, which includes arcaded windows, intricate sculptures and Moorish-style watchtowers, make it a real architectural marvel.
+And yet, despite its primary function as a defensive structure, the tower’s delicate ornamentation, which includes arcaded windows, intricate sculptures, and Moorish-style watchtowers, makes it a real architectural marvel.

 • Jeronimos Monastery.
 The undisputed highlight is the Mosteiro dos Jerónimos.
-Construction of this former monastery began in 1501 and, as designs became increasingly elaborate (fueled by trade with Asia), it eventually took nearly a hundred years to complete.
+Construction of this former monastery began in 1501, and as designs became increasingly elaborate (fueled by trade with Asia), it eventually took nearly a hundred years to complete.
 Today, it stands as a testament to the prosperity of Lisbon at the height of the Portuguese empire.
-Check out its impressive cloisters, replete with ornate sculptural details and masterful stonework, and pay your respects to the major historical figures buried here, including Vasco da Gama and celebrated poet Luís de Camões.
+Check out its impressive cloisters, replete with ornate sculptural details and masterful stonework, and pay your respects to the major historical figures buried here, including Vasco da Gama and the celebrated poet Luís de Camões.
 Entrance and tour inside.

 • Alfama Quarter.
 A maze of narrow, winding streets, Lisbon's Alfama quarter is the oldest and most historical part of the Portuguese capital, having survived the great earthquake and subsequent fires and tidal waves of 1755 almost intact.
-Mostly traffic-free these days except for the occasional 100-year-old tram creaking and rattling through, this ancient labyrinth of twisting lanes and cobbled stairways is in many ways the heart and soul of the Portuguese capital.
+Mostly traffic-free these days, except for the occasional 100-year-old tram creaking and rattling through, this ancient labyrinth of twisting lanes and cobbled stairways is in many ways the heart and soul of the Portuguese capital.

 Enjoy an evening in Lisbon on your own.
-Please do not miss an opportuntiy to try famous pastel de nata (egg tart) - local culinary iconic pastry, who's recipe dates back to the 16th century.
-You can buy it in any coffee/bakery shop.
+Please do not miss an opportunity to try the famous pastel de nata (egg tart), a local culinary icon whose recipe dates back to the 16th century.
+You can buy it at any coffee or bakery shop.

 Another night in Lisbon.